-While W-sitting is generally harmless, it can have more serious implications for children with cerebral palsy.
+While W-sitting is generally not an issue when it’s used as one of many seated positions, it can have more serious implications for children with cerebral palsy.

-W-sitting is a position where the knees are bent backward so that from above, the legs form a “W” shape.
+W-sitting is a seated position where the knees are bent, the hips are rotated outward, and the heels are positioned on either side of the hips.
+From above, the legs appear to form a “W” shape.

 This article will explain why W-sitting can be problematic in children with cerebral palsy and how to correct this harmful habit.